-Our goal is to create the fastest, most versatile, and most powerful authoring platform for multitouch and motion recognition.
-We've been working toward this goal since 2008 when we first became involved in multitouch.
+Our goal with GestureWorks is to create the fastest, most versatile, and most powerful authoring platform for multitouch, sensors, and motion gestures.
+We have been working toward this goal since 2008 when we first became involved in multitouch.

 We believe that new approaches in HCI (human computer interaction), such as multitouch and motion recognition, require a new paradigm in authoring.
 Simply adding support for a few basic gestures to an existing framework is not enough.
-This revolution in HCI requires fresh thinking and innovative tools that take full advantage of emerging technologies.
-We've made a great deal of progress over the last five years as we have developed, and redeveloped, Gestureworks.
+The revolution in HCI requires fresh thinking and innovative tools that take full advantage of emerging technologies.
+We've made a great deal of progress over the last five years developing, and re-developing, GestureWorks.

-Gestureworks was first, and primarily, designed for multitouch displays and for multiuser interaction - particularly on large touch walls and multitouch tables.
-However, Gestureworks functions on practically any multitouch-enabled device from phones to massive multiscreen installations.
+GestureWorks was first, and primarily, designed for multitouch displays and for multiuser interaction - particularly on large touch walls and multitouch tables.
+However, GestureWorks functions on practically any multitouch-enabled device from phones to massive multiscreen installations.
 Recently, we've used our own GestureWorks framework to develop a new way to play PC games.
 GestureWorks Gameplay allows gamers to use and build their own "Virtual Controllers" for touch, making it possible to play traditional PC games on just about any Windows 8 touch device.

-Beyond multitouch screens, we've added basic support for the Leap Motion controller.
-We can identify input and map touch points to our existing set of 300+ gestures.
+Expanding beyond multitouch displays, we've added basic support for the Leap Motion Controller.
+GestureWorks can identify touchless input and allow you to map touch points to our existing set of 300+ gestures.
 We will be defining and adding support for dozens of dedicated 3D, touchless gestures in the coming months.

-We've also identified key frameworks and have created tutorials to help developers get started in: Cinder, openFrameworks, XNA, Unity 3D, Kivy, Java 2D, and Processing.
-Gestureworks Flash, which has been available since 2009, allows developers to author in ActionScript and deploy apps to Windows, Mac, and via Adobe AIR to iOS and Android.
+We've also identified key frameworks and have created tutorials to help developers get started in: Cinder, openFrameworks, XNA, Unity 3D, Kivy, Java 2D, Processing and Panda3D.
+GestureWorks Flash, which has been available since 2009, allows developers to author in ActionScript and deploy apps to Windows, Mac, and via Adobe AIR to iOS and Android.

-Gestureworks is owned and has been developed by Ideum, a company that focuses on creating custom applications and unique hardware installations.
-We are developers too so we understand what it means to work on a deadline and how important it is to deliver compelling applications that perform as expected.
+GestureWorks is owned and has been developed by Ideum, a company that focuses on creating custom applications and develops custom exhibits.
+Because we are developers too, we understand what it means to work on a deadline and how important it is to deliver compelling applications that perform as expected.

-Along with Gestureworks and custom software development, Ideum develops multitouch tables and touch walls.
-We have a deep understanding of multitouch, motion recognition, and HCI hardware.
-This knowledge is continually applied to the Gestureworks framework.
-Our experience also means that Gestureworks license holders get informative and expert answers to their support questions.
+Our hardware experience is continually applied to the GestureWorks framework.
+Our experience also means that GestureWorks license holders get informative and expert answers to their support questions.